uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

 ![image](https://user-images.githubusercontent.com/118239146/209045268-2d1887d6-067c-4153-af25-a1721cfbb981.png)

 Joint plots provide a powerful tool for analysing data, particularly different grouped data, because the distribution plots on the margin indicate whether specific variables group in certain sections.
 In this case, it looks like the smoker and non-smoker data are both distributed around the same means, with similar tails, indicating that there may not be a relationship between smoker and total bill or smoker and tip.
-One of the most important tools for this form of analysis, however, is linear regression, which we will now explore.
+One of the most important tools for this form of analysis, however, is linear regression, which we will now explore next.

 ## Regressions